NOAA-GSL/zyra-scheduler/README.md

 Notes
 - Basemap: when `BASEMAP_IMAGE` is set in the dataset env, the compose stage includes it via `--basemap <file>`.
 - Cadence: derived from `PERIOD_SECONDS` in each env; adjust to match source update intervals.
-- CI schedules: replicate the cadence/offsets above as needed using GitLab’s Scheduled Pipelines (set `DATASET_NAME=<env stem>`).

 ## Notes
-- The CI image entrypoint is overridden so GitLab can run shell scripts inside the container.
-If you override images, ensure they include `zyra` and required dependencies.
 - Prefer immutable tags or pin by digest for reliability in CI.
 Avoid mutating tags in place.